 Part of understanding what the Messiah means, of course, part of understanding this, is to understand…and I’ll go through the reading, bit by bit:

-“The Spirit of the Lord is upon me.”
-It means that the Holy Spirit has come upon this Jesus of Nazareth and he has been filled with the Holy Spirit and at his baptism a voice is heard that “This is my Son,” and a voice from a cloud which is the voice of God Himself: “This is my Son, honour him, receive him.”
+It means that the Holy Spirit has come upon this Jesus of Nazareth and he has been filled with the Holy Spirit.
+And at his baptism a voice is heard that “This is my Son” and a voice from a cloud which is the voice of God Himself: “This is my Son, honour him, receive him.”

 And we say, of course, the Messiah says: “No, you will not find it.
 They might help it, but you will not find what you’re looking for.”